SirdarOy/sirdar-gf-excel-export-entries/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 This plugin adds Excel export for entries in Gravity Forms.
 The new tab is added to the the Import/Export page of Gravity Forms.
+The export functionality (and code) is basicly the same as in the CSV export, but the result is converted to Excel format with PHPExcel.

 == TODO ==